adamfowleruk/mljs/webserver/README.md

 Point your browser at http://localhost:5001/index.html5

-Note the above assumes your app in it's SRC folder has an index.html5.
+Note the above assumes your app has an index.html5 file in its SRC folder.
 Alter this URL for your paticular application.

 ## Getting help